Are you trying to figure out where to stay in New York City?

-Best NYC neighborhood for families: The Upper West Side
+Best Neighborhood for Families: The Upper West Side

-Bordering Central Park to the west, the Upper West Side is one of the calmest neighborhoods in NYC.
-Peppered with gorgeous brownstones, numerous parks, playgrounds, restaurants and stores, this is a great spot to stay in NYC with kids in tow.
+Bordering Central Park to the west, the Upper West Side is one of the best places to stay in New York City with kids in tow.

 Best hotels in the Upper West Side